Science & Math

 Music Projects

-I have always had a great enthusiasm for the communicative power of music.
+I have always been passionate about the arts, especially the communicative power of music.
 My interests range from the writing and arranging of songs for solo performance or by creative collectives to music education and its use in second language environments.

-The latter two pieces were composed for a soundtrack to a documentary on environmental stewardship which I produced for the Canaan-Washademoak Watershed Association.
+The following two pieces were early experiments with digital instrumentation and sampling and were composed for a soundtrack to a documentary on environmental stewardship which I produced for the Canaan-Washademoak Watershed Association.
 A blog entry detailing the production of the complete work is available here.

 Language Arts / Cross-Curricular